pubkey/rxdb/docs-src/rx-schema.md

 ## Indexes
-RxDB supports secondary indexes which are defined at the schema-level of the collection.
+RxDB supports secondary indexes which are defined at the schema-level of the collection.<br>
-To add a simple index, add `index: true` inside field options.
+To add a simple indexes, add them in an array to a `indexes`-field at the top-level of the schema-definition.<br>
 To add compound-indexes, add them in an array to a `compoundIndexes`-field at the top-level of the schema-definition.

 Index is only allowed on field types `string`, `integer` and `number`